openshift/analytics-operator/README.md

 **NOTE:** You can also run this in one step by running: `make install run`

 ### Do e2e Testing
-We have created e2e test script using which we can test operator is working as expected or not into openshift cluster.
+We have created e2e test script using which we can test operator is working as expected or not in an OpenShift cluster.

 **Prerequisite** :
-1. You should have access to the container registry for pushing image to regsitry.
+1. You should have access to the container registry for pushing images to the registry.
-2. You should have openshift cluster, login into the cluster using the following command from your terminal.
+2. You should have an OpenShift cluster, login into the cluster using the following command from your terminal.
 ```sh
 oc login --token=*** --server=https://example.com:6443
 ```